 Hibari was too tired to feel even anger, but his prey was just a few metres away.

 His breathing was still erratic.

 Choose!A: Continue pursuing his target.B: Call it a day and retry later.

 Being the obstinate person that Hibari was, no doubt he would choos—

 "...Count yourself lucky, hah, herbi..vore...
 Hah..."
 He declared generously, having been too out of breath to sound vehement.
 He shot a half hearted glare at the girl, and turned to head back to... wherever he lived.

 Kuromu collapsed in relief, lacking the energy to share the author's confusion.

-Did you enjoy my ongoing story so far?
+Are you enjoying my ongoing story?
 Please let me know what you think by leaving a review!
 Thanks, 46AirisWrite a Review